 Immediately following Brexit, British and Belgian regulations on insurance will remain largely equivalent.
 British and Belgian laws transposing EU directives (e.g. Insurance Distribution Directive) are set in national law and will not be changed by Brexit.
 However, Brexit will allow British lawmakers to deviate from this alignment.

-A licence request should be filed with the Belgian local regulator (FSMA/NBB) for UK insurance intermediaries or insurers to carry on insurance business in Belgium post-Brexit.
-An alternative would be a passport licence granted in another EEA country to carry out activities in Belgium.
+A licence request must be filed with the Belgian local regulator (FSMA/NBB) for UK insurance intermediaries or insurers to carry on insurance business in Belgium post-Brexit.
+An alternative is a passport licence granted in another EEA country to carry out activities in Belgium.

 If a new Belgian entity is established, the Belgian regulator will require this entity to have actual substance in Belgium, proportionate to the level of business.
 This could be a gradual process.

-For UK insurers which have underwritten European insurance policies, a run-off or a transfer of portfolios may need to be put in place.
+For UK insurers which have underwritten European insurance policies, a run-off or a transfer of portfolios needs to be put in place.
 Conversely, EEA insurers which have underwritten UK insurance policies should have applied for the UK TPR (temporary permission regime) or now need to run off or transfer those portfolios as well.

 Insurers are required to take measures to ensure that contracts can continue to be serviced (note, in particular, the transitional regimes described above).
 The impact of Brexit on existing policyholders, services, products and policy wording must be reviewed.
 If needed, policy wording and documentation must be updated (e.g. scope of cover, duration of policy, changes in risk resulting from Brexit, and governing law and jurisdiction).
 The FSMA asks insurance companies and intermediaries to inform their Belgian policyholders as soon as possible of the consequences of Brexit for their existing contracts.

-Post-Brexit, all contracts should be reviewed to determine whether certain provisions in key commercial contracts should be amended, including provisions on distribution, IP licensing and IT provisions, financing agreements and standard terms and conditions.
+Post-Brexit, all contracts need to be reviewed to determine whether certain provisions in key commercial contracts should be amended, including provisions on distribution, IP licensing and IT provisions, financing agreements, and standard terms and conditions.

 No specific tax other than insurance premium tax (IPT) applies to the sale of policies in Belgium.
 Certain types of policy are exempted.